tldraw/ai/package/README.md

 Copyright (c) 2024-present tldraw Inc. The tldraw name and logo are trademarks of tldraw.
 Please see our [trademark guidelines](https://github.com/tldraw/tldraw/blob/main/TRADEMARKS.md) for info on acceptable usage.

 ## Distributions

+The module is distributed as an NPM package, [@tldraw/ai](https://www.npmjs.com/package/@tldraw/ai).
+It is meant to be used together with the [tldraw SDK](https://github.com/tldraw/tldraw).

 You can find tldraw on npm [here](https://www.npmjs.com/package/@tldraw/tldraw?activeTab=versions).